 Additional Costs

-The standard EMI formula used by lenders:
+The general EMI formula employed by lenders:

 Practical Example